diimdeep/A-Programming-language-benchmarks/README.md

 - Language Performance Comparisons Are Junk (2024-12-20) https://www.youtube.com/watch?v=RrHGX1wwSYM

+- Reaction to Levenshtein distance "Bouncing balls" https://x.com/cmuratori/status/1870199185972347274
+> Please stop creating microbenchmarks without analysis.
+If you haven't read the assembly for each run, you have no idea what you're actually benchmarking.
+This creates a lot of work for people like me who have to clean up the wave of misunderstandings.
+It is very frustrating.

+> They cannot be improved.
+This is not an appropriate use of microbenchmarking, full stop.

+> The point is that microbenchmarks test other things than what they claim, so without the analysis, you draw the wrong conclusion.

+> The entire exercise seems in bad faith.

 - Why I Hate Language Benchmarks (2024-01-22) https://www.gingerbill.org/article/2024/01/22/comparing-language-benchmarks/

 ## Hall of shame